Chennai Entry Requirements

 Recommended Vaccinations

-• Rabies - Consider for travelers with extensive outdoor exposure in rural areas, or those working with animals
+• Rabies—pre-exposure vaccination advised for adventure travelers or those working with animals

 Health Insurance